openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 ### Engineering resource supplied by members - requirement and availability

-The 2022 and 2023-2024 workplans below have been prepared according to available members' resources.
+The workplan below has been prepared according to available members' resources.

 ### Marketing resource - requirement and availability

 The project needs support from:

-- Rick O'Connor, OpenHW CEO, and his successor
+- Florian 'Flo' Wohlrab, OpenHW CEO
 - Michelle Clancy, Director of Marketing

 to promote CVA6 and attract new participants to the project.

 On the members' side, promotion activities (presentations, demos...) will mainly be addressed by the engineering team.

-Results obtained by the engineering team in 2021 (CV32A6 release, FreeRTOS support, Linux support...) and in 2022 (Yocto support, CV-X-IF addition, FPGA optimizations, continuous integration in place...) can be used to promote the CVA6 project.

 ### Funding for project aspects - requirement and availability